apache/druid/docs/do-not-merge.md

 [14378](https://github.com/apache/druid/pull/14378)

 ### New Broker configuration for SQL schema migrations

+ADD TO UPGRADE SECTION TOO.
+TYPE CHANGE.
+TELL DRUID HOW TO BEHAVE IF YOUR SCHEMA EVOLVES OVER TIME.

+I ALREADY KNOW WHAT MY EXISTING SCHEMA IS.
+MAKES QUERYING MORE RESILIENT TO NEW SEGMENTS INTRODUCING NEW TYPES.

+YOUR ORIGINAL COLUMN IS LONG AND NEW SEGMENTS ARE STRING.

 A new broker configuration, `druid.sql.planner.metadataColumnTypeMergePolicy`, adds configurable modes to how column types are computed for the SQL table schema when faced with differences between segments.